XinnorLab/xiTools/README.md

    from there.
 If you choose to install DOCA OFED using the provided playbook, the script will automatically install Ansible packages when needed.

 The `start.sh` script installs dependencies required by the interactive helper scripts.
 It works on both Ubuntu and RedHat-like systems by selecting `apt`, `dnf`, or `yum` as needed.
 The helper scripts rely on the [`mikefarah/yq`](https://github.com/mikefarah/yq) binary (v4+).
-If you encounter errors such as `jq: error: env/1 is not defined`, make sure this version of `yq` is installed by re-running `start.sh` or installing it manually.
+If you encounter an error like `Error: env/1 is not defined` from `yq`, make sure this version of `yq` is installed by re-running `start.sh` or installing it manually.
 The playbooks also use Ansible's `json_query` filter, which depends on the `jmespath` Python library.
 Recent updates to `start.sh` and `client_repo/client_setup.sh` automatically install the `python3-jmespath`